 The program to which a transfer student is admitted is determined by his/her application, the Admissions Office and the Faculty.
 Generally, first-year students (those with fewer than three advanced standing credits) are admitted to Year I, general Social Science, Arts or Science.
 Senior students (those with three or more advanced standing credits) are usually admitted to Year II of an unspecified B.A. program.
 To declare an Honors Specialization, Specialization, or Major Module, you must have permission from the Department and your Faculty.
-Students interested in entering in the MOS (Management and Organizational Studies) program must first complete 5.0 courses at Western with a 70% average.
+Students interested in entering in DAN Management & Organizational Studies must first complete 5.0 courses at Western with a 70% average.

 The Admissions Office will review your transcripts to determine your eligibility for advanced standing.
 Your advanced standing will appear on your Admission Assessment Form.
 However, it may be revised to reflect new information (such as final grades) received after the initial assessment.
 It is your responsibility to check with the Admissions Office at 519-661-2100 for possible changes which might affect your course selection and degree requirements.